Nuggets vs. Suns Injury Report Today - May 9

 Suns Season Insights

-- The Suns have played better offensively in their last 10 games, tallying 116.8 points per contest, 3.2 more than their season average of 113.6.
+- The Suns have fared better offensively in their previous 10 games, compiling 116.8 points per contest, 3.2 more than their season average of 113.6.

 Nuggets vs. Suns Betting Info